regolith-linux/website/content/en/docs/Getting started/install.md

 ## Upgrading Ubuntu

-Upgrading from Ubuntu 18.04, 18.10, or 19.04 to 19.10 requires that the Regolith PPA be re-added once the Ubuntu upgrade completes.
+Upgrading from Ubuntu 18.04, 18.10, 19.04, or 19.10 to 20.04 requires that the Regolith PPA be re-added once the Ubuntu upgrade completes.

 1. If the standard Ubuntu session is not installed, install it:<br/>`$ sudo apt install ubuntu-session`.
 (If you have it already installed this should cause no harm.)
-2. Perform the upgrade to 19.10.
+2. Perform the upgrade to 20.04.
 3. After rebooting, log into the stock Ubuntu session, not Regolith.
-4. Add the R1.3+ PPA, as the installation process removed PPAs:<br/>`$ sudo add-apt-repository ppa:regolith-linux/release`
+4. Add the Regolith PPA, as the installation process removed PPAs:<br/>`$ sudo add-apt-repository ppa:regolith-linux/stable`
 5. Upgrade Regolith to the latest version:<br/>`$ sudo apt upgrade && sudo apt install regolith-desktop`
 6. Reboot, and now select the Regolith session at the login screen.